Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Examples

+\end{example} We provide an example on an infinite set. \begin{example}[A birth and death process on $\mathbb{N}$ with extra connections to $0$] Let $V=\mathbb{N}$.
+We define the set of edges as $E= \{ (x,y)\mid |x-y| \le 1\} \cup \cup_{n \geq 1} (0,n) $.
+Assume that $P$ a positive recurrent, irreducible and aperiodic Markov transition operator on $V$ and $\tilde{u}$ its invariant probability measure are given and satisfy:

-In the sequel, we are given: \begin{itemize} \item a sequence of positive integers $(x_t)_{t\ge1}$, \item and a sequence of positive reals $(w_t)_{t\ge 1}$ . \end{itemize} Roughly speaking, at each time, we add an edge from $0$ to $x_t$ with a weight proportional to $w_t$.\\ We now build, by induction, the family of Markov transition operators $(P_t)_{t\ge 0}$ that formalizes the previously described process.
-More precisely, we build $(P_t)_{t\ge 0}$ a set of conductances associated to $(P_t)_{t\ge 0}$.\\~\\ We initialize with $P_0= P$ and $c_0$.
-Given $P_t$ and $c_t$, we build $c_{t+1}$ with:
+Let $c_{0}$ be a set of conductance associated to $P$, see Remark \ref{reciproquedefonduct}.
+In the sequel, we are given: \begin{itemize} \item a sequence of positive integers $(n_t)_{t\ge1}$, \item and a sequence of positive reals $(w_t)_{t\ge 1}$ . \end{itemize} Roughly speaking, we want to consider the time-inhomogeneous process defined as follows: at each time $t \ge 1$, we add an undirected edge from $0$ to $n_t$ with a weight proportional to $w_t$.